Davz33/pdf-ai-mapper/README.md

 3. Text is extracted from the document using PDF parsing or OCR
 4. Document is added to the search index
 5. Automatic recategorization is triggered for all documents
-6. Categories are updated and saved
+6. Categories are updated and saved with descriptive names
 7. The updated categories are available via the `/categories/` endpoint
+8. Document status can be checked via the `/status/` endpoint

 ## Logging from Running Docker Container